 The NTDC aims to accomplish the goal of preparing foster and adoptive parents for this journey through three program components: self-assessments, classroom-based training, and “right-time” training.

-Parents will complete self-assessments before, during, and after the classroom-based training.
+Parents will complete self-assessments before and after the classroom-based training.
 Information gained from the initial assessment will help the trainer tailor the classroom sessions and materials to meet the specific needs of the group participants.
-The second and third self-assessments are designed to help parents better understand their capacity, progress, and specific areas in which they might need to seek additional learning opportunities.
+The second self-assessment is designed to help parents better understand their capacity, progress, and specific areas in which they might need to seek additional learning opportunities.

 The dynamic, interactive NTDC curriculum will provide concrete information on the roles and responsibilities of foster/adoptive parents and impart to parents the knowledge, skills, and attitudes they need to effectively parent children who have experienced trauma and/or loss.
 Each module will have clearly delineated learning objectives that not only build on skills taught in previous lessons but also align with competencies identified as common characteristics of successful foster and adoptive parents.